Resuming intercourse after childbirth — How long do we need to wait?

 Your site is quite interesting to say the least.
 You have some great answers for some good questions.
 My dilemma has to do with our child being born.
 My wife had a c-section and her wound has healed.
 I am quite anxious to jump back into bed with her.
 It has been almost three weeks and I just can't wait any longer.
 Would it be ok if we continued our lovemaking?
 If not, how much longer should I wait?

-Most health care providers suggest waiting for at least six weeks after childbirth (either vaginal or by C-section) before having vaginal or anal intercourse again.
-Some health care providers specify that the woman should no longer be experiencing vaginal bleeding when she resumes having intercourse.
+Congratulations on the birth of your child!
+In terms of jumping back in the sack, most health care providers suggest waiting for at least six weeks after childbirth (either vaginal or by C-section) before having vaginal or anal intercourse again.
+Some health care providers make an additional recommendation that it's best to wait until the woman is no longer be experiencing vaginal bleeding before she resumes having intercourse.
 After a C-section, an incision may appear healed, but still be vulnerable to stress, and a woman's internal organs are not yet be back to normal, either.
-Your own obstetrician or midwife can explain her/his rationale, based upon your wife's individual pregnancy and delivery.
+Your wife's obstetrician or midwife can explain her or his rationale, based upon your wife's individual pregnancy and delivery.